If you’re a foodie or just love the hospitality industry, opening up a restaurant is an extremely rewarding process, but it’s also just as exhausting.

 It takes a lot of work, but with expert planning, you’ll be well on your way to setting up a successful restaurant business.

-If you’re not sure where to start, then you’ve come to the right place - as this guide will give you a low down on all the major steps involved in setting up a restaurant, from practical advice on how to conduct market research, to drafting up a business plan.
+If you’re not sure how to open a restaurant, then you’ve come to the right place - as this guide will give you a low down on all the major steps involved in setting up a restaurant, from practical advice on how to conduct market research, to drafting up a business plan.

-The first step in opening a restaurant is to carry out a market analysis.
-This enables you to assess the level of demand and whether there is opportunity for your business to thrive in your chosen location.
+The first step in our guide on how to open a restaurant is to look at the effectiveness of market research.
+This enables you to assess the level of demand and whether there is an opportunity for your business to thrive in your chosen location.

 This research also gives you an idea as to what will be the most effective marketing strategy to reel in new customers.